nkeblawi/nk-cust-segmentation/README.md

 used to predict segmentation for all remaining data within the same context of the original use case.
 This may provide an additional boost to subsequent marketing campaigns.

-To start the project, follow these instructions:
+To start the project, follow these instructions (assuming you have Docker Desktop installed):

 - Pull latest Docker image from my repository: